postlight/nodejs-typescript-kit/README.md

 ## Building your app with CircleCI

-Having already pushed your project to your favorite git-repository hosting service, you're one click away from integrating your app with CircleCI.
+Having already pushed your project to your favorite git repository hosting service, you're one click away from integrating your app with CircleCI.

 - Login to [CircleCI](https://circleci.com/)
 - On the left side menu, press `Add Projects`.